jtmullen/asc-fsgp-2024-results/asc/route/when.md

 ### Hopkinsville

-Solar cars will pass right through downton Hopkinsville, entering on US-41, then following 9th and 7th through town, and finally leaving on US-68 West.
-At this point the solar cars will likely have spread out more, although some teams may be travelling in bunches.
+Solar cars will pass right through downtown Hopkinsville, entering on US-41, then following 9th and 7th through town, and finally leaving on US-68 West.
+At this point the solar cars will likely have spread out more, although some teams may be traveling in bunches.

 Expect to see most solar cars between _11:00am and 2:00pm_ on July 20th.